SumoLogic/sumologic-documentation/docs/metrics/introduction/index.md

 ### Metricmonitors

 You can configure a metric monitor for a metric query so that Sumo will send an alert notification, when the query results match the rules that you define for the monitor.
-There are two notification types: email and WebHook.
+There are two notification types: email and webhook.

 You can set up several types of monitors: Critical, Warning, and Missing Data.
 Critical and Warning result in value-based alerts—they are triggered when a metric in a time series varies from a threshold for a specified period of time.
 A Missing Data monitor triggers an alert when no data is received for a specified period of time.